-Activities 2013/14 Prepare and make available Pollution Prevention Guide action sheets Pollution Prevention Guide action sheets completed when necessary in response to issues at the time. when necessary in response to issues at the time.
+Activities 2014/15 Prepare and make available Pollution Prevention Guide action sheets Pollution Prevention Guide action sheets completed when necessary in response to issues at the time. when necessary in response to issues at the time.
 Prepare and make available contaminated land information sheets when Contaminated land information sheets completed when necessary in response to issues at the time. necessary in response to issues at the time.
 Maintain, and update as necessary, contaminated site information Contaminated site information database maintained and updated as necessary. throughout the region to assist community awareness.
 Report, during winter months, daily and weekly air quality information Public are informed about the air quality (PM 10) concentrations in winter (1 May-31 August) through reporting in to ensure the public are aware of temperature fluctuations and to consecutive editions of local newspapers.
 Breaches of the NES are also notified to the public (via newspaper) and the consider alternative forms of heating during times when there is Ministry of Environment. potential for breaches of standards.
-Provide the Living Streams Project in at least two catchments in In 2013/14, addition of a further catchment.
-2012/13, and in at least 3 catchments in 2013/14 and 2014/15, to engage those communities to understand and improve water quality.
+Provide the Living Streams Project in at least two catchments in In 2014/15, addition of a further catchment.
+2012/13, and in at least 3 catchments in 2013/14 and 2014/15, to Note: If the focus activity farm plan pilot project is successful this will be replaced with the roll-out of 100 plans. engage those communities to understand and improve water quality.
 Encourage all riparian management proposals (i.e. fencing and planting) All riparian management proposals (i.e. fencing and planting) within Living Streams Project catchments are completed. within Living Streams Project catchments are completed.
 Provision of "Stream Connections" water-based education programme 3-5 schools participating in Stream Connections. to Southland Schools that is reflective of water quality issues and the changing environment, and aligned with the New Zealand curriculum.
 Provision of the Enviroschools Programme for participating schools.
 2 new schools that had not participated in the Enviroschools Programme the previous year participate in the programme each year.

-Activities 2013/14 Provision of education material to target audiences within Council's 1.
-4 "Squawk" teacher newsletters completed per annum, of which 1 is promoting waterways. specified timeframes.
-2. 4 "Brucie's Buddies Club" newsletters completed per annum, of which 1 is promoting waterways.
-3. 4 "EnviromooS" dairy consent holder publications completed per annum promoting water resource use, National Environmental Standards and the effects of discharges to water.
+Activities 2014/15 Provision of education material to target audiences within Council's 1.
+4 "Enviroteach" (formerly "Squawk") newsletters completed per annum, of which one is promoting waterways. specified timeframes.
+2. 4 "Brucie's Buddies Club" newsletters completed per annum, of which one is promoting waterways.
+3. 4 "EnviromooS" dairy consent holder publications completed per annum promoting water resource use, National Note: "Enviromoos" has been superseded by Water and Land 2020 & Beyond Environmental Standards and the effects of discharges to water.
+(See note in activities) e-newsletter.